By Alexis Adams, MSc, PAg

 Plant Tissue Testing

-If a plant with potential viral symptoms has been found in the field, testing of the plant tissue is recommended to confirm a diagnosis.
-Plant tissue can be tested in the field using rapid test strips, or by sending plant tissue to a commercial laboratory.
+If a plant with potential viral symptoms is found in the field, testing of the plant tissue is recommended to confirm the diagnosis.
+Plant tissue can be tested in the field using rapid test strips or by sending plant tissue to a commercial laboratory.
 Virus test strips, which work similarly to COVID-19 rapid test strips, can be used in the field to test suspicious plant material.
-Test strips are virus specific, thus the proper test must be used.
-A&L Canada Laboratories (London, Ontario) sells a Potyvirus Immunostrip that can be used to test for PSbMV.
+Test strips are virus-specific; thus, the proper test must be used.
+A&L Canada Laboratories (London, Ontario) sells a Potyvirus Immunostrip to test for PSbMV.
 If the proper test strip cannot be found, or to confirm results, samples can be tested in a lab.
 Lab testing methods include Enzyme- Linked Immunosorbent Assay (ELISA) and quantitative polymerase chain reaction (qPCR).
 There are two commercial labs that will screen plant material for viruses using ELISA: A&L Canada Laboratories and Agriculture and Food Laboratory (AFL) at the University of Guelph.
-The ELISA testing method is limited, as it cannot identify the strain of the virus and may produce a false response, especially if the wrong part of the plant is sampled.
-Dr. Sean Prager at the University of Saskatchewan is currently in the process of developing more accurate tests for pulse viruses in Western Canada using qPCR methods.
+The ELISA testing method is limited because it cannot identify the virus strain and may produce false results, especially if the wrong part of the plant is sampled.
+Dr. Sean Prager at the University of Saskatchewan is developing more accurate tests for pulse viruses in Western Canada using qPCR.
 Samples can be sent to Dr. Prager’s lab for testing.
 For more details, email Dr. Prager.
 Always check with the laboratory for sample submission guidelines before collection to properly retrieve, package, and ship a sample.

 Seed Testing